No. 22 Baylor needs 2 OTs to beat Texas Tech 33-30

-WACO, Texas (AP) — JaMycal Hasty scored on a 5-yard touchdown run in the second overtime and No. 22 Baylor beat Texas Tech 33-30 on Saturday in the Bears’ first game as a ranked team under coach Matt Rhule.
+WACO, Texas (AP) — Backed up to his 1 after a sack and needing a field goal in the final two minutes to keep the Big 12’s longest current winning streak alive, Charlie Brewer found a way to get Baylor another victory in its first game as a ranked team under coach Matt Rhule.

-Baylor (6-0, 3-0 Big 12), which went the length of the field at the end of regulation just to get to overtime, won on Hasty’s run after Trey Wolff’s 35-yard field goal for Texas Tech opened the second extra period.
+Brewer drove the Bears 97 yards to the tying kick on the final play of regulation, JaMycal Hasty ran for the winning score in the second overtime and No. 22 Baylor joined Oklahoma atop the Big 12 with a 33-30 victory over Texas Tech on Saturday.

-Charlie Brewer was 24-of-37 passing for 352 yards, but threw his first three interceptions of the season.
+Brewer was 24-of-37 passing for 352 yards, but threw his first three interceptions of the season.
 He ran for three touchdowns, including a 1-yarder in the first overtime.
+The Bears have won eight straight games going back to last season.

 “I just feel like that’s when the quarterback has to be at his best, when the game’s on the line,” Brewer said.
 “I made my handful of mistakes earlier in the game.
 But as a quarterback you’ve just got to let it go and realize you’ve got a chance to win the game.”

-The Bears are tied with No. 6 Oklahoma for the Big 12 lead.
+Hasty’s run came after Trey Wolff’s 35-yard field goal for Texas Tech opened the second extra period, leaving the Bears (6-0, 3-0 Big 12) tied with the sixth-ranked Sooners.
 They are the only two teams to win each of their first three Big 12 games.

 Texas Tech (3-3, 1-2), playing its third consecutive Top 25 opponent, got to the second overtime when TJ Vasher made a diving 2-yard catch on a nice lob throw by Jett Duffey for his only TD pass.